 Tracking Student Progress

-To date, over 80% of students with high attendance in the programme have improved their scores.
-The average improvement between the baseline test and final test has been nearly 20 percentage points.
+Across all our 2021/22 programmes, the average improvement between the baseline test and final test in MathsMakers test scores has been 20-25 percentage points.

-Improving Attitudes to Learning
+Improved Attitudes to Learning

 Many students have also shown improvement in their confidence levels and their attitudes to learning.
 Their participation during sessions improved as the programme progressed.

 During focus group discussions, students have reported feeling better about maths and their learning.
 They have told us they valued the help with exam preparation, and enjoyed the puzzles and problem-solving activities.
 They have said they would recommend the programme to their friends.

 Feedback from our students

 80% of MathsMakers students say they feel they have made good or very good progress during their MathsMakers programme.

 Compared to the start of their programme, 82% of students tell us they feel happier about their maths learning and more optimistic about improving further.

 73% of students say that they feel more confident about asking questions and discussing their work during tutorials.